Genovese crime family New Jersey faction

-The Genovese crime family's New Jersey faction is a group of Italian-American mobsters within the Genovese crime family who control organized crime activities within the state of New Jersey.
-The New Jersey faction is divided into multiple crews each led by a different caporegimes who oversees illegal criminal activities in labor racketeering, illegal gambling, loansharking and extortion.
-Since the prohibition era the Genovese family's New Jersey faction has maintained a strong presence in the Northern Jersey area.
-A number of members within the New Jersey faction like Guarino "Willie" Moretti, Gerardo "Jerry" Catena and Louis "Bobby" Manna held positions within the administration of the Genovese family.
+The New Jersey faction of the Genovese crime family is a group of Italian-American mobsters who control organized crime activities within the state of New Jersey.
+The New Jersey faction is divided into multiple crews each led by a different caporegime who oversees illegal criminal activities in labor racketeering, illegal gambling, loansharking and extortion.
+The Genovese crime family's New Jersey faction has maintained a strong presence in the Northern Jersey area since the early prohibition era.
+A number of powerful mobsters within the New Jersey faction such as Guarino "Willie" Moretti, Gerardo "Jerry" Catena and Louis "Bobby" Manna have each held positions within the Genovese family's administration.
 From the 1990s until his death in 2010, Tino "the Greek" Fiumara was one of the most powerful caporegimes in the New Jersey faction.

 History

 Prohibition era

 Early members of the New Jersey faction were under the control of New York City's Masseria family boss Joe Masseria.
 In January 1920, Prohibition began and the United States government prohibited the sale of alcoholic beverages.
 With large illegal profits to gain many members became bootleggers and were involved in smuggling large amounts of alcohol into New York's speakeasies.
 At the peak of Prohibition in 1930, violence erupted between the two rival New York City families.
 The violence became known as the Castellammarese War, Joe Masseria with his Mafia family battled with Salvatore Maranzano, who was the boss of the Brooklyn-based Castellammarese clan, for control over all Italian gangs in the U.S. On April 15, 1931, Masseria was murdered and replaced as boss by Charles "Lucky" Luciano who ended the war with Maranzano.
 The members of the Masseria New Jersey faction continued working for Luciano as bootleggers.
 After a few months on September 10, 1931, Salvatore Maranzano was murdered and Luciano became the most powerful mobster in America.
 Luciano decided to restructure all the American Mafia families by establishing The Commission instead of having a Capo dei capi or "boss of all bosses".